delvtech/agent0/lib/agent0/README.md

 Agents can be deployed on-premesis or via cloud services.

-We have two flows for running agents: via atonomous deployment or via interactive hyperdrive.
+We have two flows for running agents: via autonomous deployment or via interactive hyperdrive.
 Each will be discussed below.

 ## Step 1: Install agent0